-The application form that can be uploaded is a single file having the maximum capacity of 10 MB.
+The application form that can be uploaded is a single file having the maximum capacity of 30 MB.
 If you include image data in the file, be careful of the file size.
 If the upper limit is exceeded, contact a person in charge of program before uploading.

 - 2The created application form file must be uploaded in PDF format.
 The e-Rad has a function to convert a WORD or Ichitaro file into a PDF file.
-The PDF conversion software that can be used on your PC can also be downloaded.
-The use of these functions and software is not always mandatory for PDF conversion, however, if you do use them, be sure to refer to the researchers' manual for usage and precautions. - 3If approval of the administrative representative of the research institution is required for application, the status of the application becomes "Processing (Research Institution)" after the submission of the application by the researcher.
-Confirm the application status on the "List of Applications and Approved Projects" screen. - 4An application whose status is not changed to "Processing (Distribution institution)" or "Accepted" will be invalidated by the submission deadline.
+The use of these functions and software is not always mandatory for PDF conversion, however, if you do use them, be sure to refer to the researchers' manual for usage and precautions. - 3An application whose status is not changed to "Processing (Distribution institution)" or "Accepted" will be invalidated by the submission deadline.
 Confirm the application status on the "List of Applications and Approved Projects" screen.
-For application that requires approval from the administrative representative of the research institution, that approval must be made by the deadline of submission.

-If the status has not been changed despite the submission of application by the researcher and approval by the administrative representative of the research institution by the deadline, please contact the person in charge of program.
+If the status has not been changed despite the submission of application by the researcher and approval by the administrative representative of the research institution by the deadline, please contact the person in charge of SATREPS program.